vacuumlabs/es-proposals/extensible-destructuring.md

 ```

 ## Implementation by transpilers
-Very straihtforward.
+Very straightforward.
 It should be very easy to implement in Babel.